vtrHH/lab-express-basic-auth/readme.md

 ## Bonus - Iteration 4 - Frontend validations

 Let's add validations to our forms.
-Remember we have two different forms: sign up and login.
+Remember we have two different forms: sign up and log in.

 Remember, when a user signs up or logs in, both the username and password fields must be filled in.

-Check out the [documentation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Data_form_validation) at MDN.
+Check out the [documentation](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Data_form_validation) on MDN.
 See if you can find a _constraint_ that requires the user to fill a field prior to submission.

 ## Bonus - Iteration 5 - Profile Page